 And the Divvy app has good reviews too.
 While there have been a few complaints about the sluggishness of the app, Divvy customer service has been quick to respond and take action on issues reviewers mentioned.

 Another perk is the fact that you can order a Divvy card for yourself and other employees, or you can get virtual cards to use online.

 The BILL Divvy Corporate Card can help you build business credit, since it reports your activity to the Small Business Financial Exchange (SBFE®).
 Also, if you have bad credit, you may still qualify for financing through Divvy.

 One of the biggest benefits of working with this financing company is its many budgeting and spending tools.
 You can connect Divvy to your accounting software and streamline managing your finances.
 You can easily view expense reports and transactions as well as set budgets for expenses.

 The major drawback is that Divvy’s site doesn’t list interest rates and fees, so you may not know what you’d pay until you get approved.
 Nor does the site mention the credit score or other qualifications you need for approval.

 (Learn how to establish business credit so you qualify for the best rates!)

-It’s difficult to compare the business credit cards in terms of interest rates, though Divvy does say it doesn’t charge any fees.to
+It’s difficult to compare the BILL Divvy Corporate Card to business credit cards in terms of interest rates, though Divvy does say it doesn’t charge any fees.

 The main way this corporate card stands out is with its many expense and budgeting tools that can give your company better insight into where you’re spending your money, help you set controls so employees don’t overspend, and allow you to manage business travel from one central hub.